K-12th Grade Expectations

 4. What happens if I want to purchase my own device case?

 You may buy your own case but it must meet district durability standards.

 5. Can students personalize their devices?

 No stickers or other personalization will be allowed on the device itself.
 The student's name will be affixed to the Chromebook in a location where the teacher can see it when being used in class.
 That label should not be removed.
 The carrying case will have the student's name on it and it should not be personalized either.

 6. What if the device is lost?

 If you can’t find your Chromebook, the student/parent may be responsible for paying the replacement cost.
+Students should immediately contact the teacher or front office to submit a HelpDesk ticket so IT can "brick" the computer and prevent any data from being compromised.
 If you lose the power supply that comes with your Chromebook you may be asked to pay 100% of the replacement cost for the power supply.